Asian Style- Eggplantplant (Aubergine)

 The two main types of Chinese soy sauce are as follows:

 • The more common one is a very light soy sauce and is light brown with a thin consistency.
-Light soy sauce contains around (7.2% sodium) and adds salt to a dish but doesn’t stain noodles, in general, it has a much lighter taste.
+Light soy sauce contains around 7.2% sodium. and adds salt to a dish, but doesn’t stain noodles.
+In general, it has a much lighter taste.

-• The second type is a thick darker brown soy sauce because of the longer fermentation time.
-Sometimes molasses or sugar might be added which makes it sweeter and less salty than the light soy sauce.
-Dark soy sauce contains around (9.3% sodium) and has more of an intense flavor and saltiness.
+• The second type is a thick, darker brown soy sauce because of the longer fermentation time.
+Sometimes, molasses or sugar might be added, which makes it sweeter and less salty than the light soy sauce.
+Dark soy sauce contains around 9.3% sodium. and has more of an intense flavor and saltiness.
 It also changes the color of the noodles to the color of the soy sauce.

 Japanese Soy Sauce

 Japanese soy sauce is somewhat different from Chinese soy sauce.
 Usukuchi is light and a lot less salty than Chinese light soy sauce.
-Tamari is dark, thick, and less salty yet still strong in flavor, and Shoyu has aged anything up to two years with a full strong flavor.
+Tamari is dark, thick, and less salty yet still strong in flavor, and Shoyu has aged anything up to two years with a full, strong flavor.

 What is Teriyaki Sauce?

 Teriyaki sauce is most often used as a marinade for meat, fish, or vegetables.
 The term “teriyaki” combines two Japanese words: “Teri, meaning luster, and “Yaki”, meaning to grill or broil.
-Technically a cooking style, teriyaki in the United States generally refers to an associated sauce, which adds salty-sweet tangy flavor usually to grilled meats, fish, tofu, and vegetables.
-Authentic teriyaki delivers a big hit of salty umami from its simple base of soy sauce and mirin, which is an l sweeter version of sake, a traditional Japanese rice wine.
+Technically a cooking style, teriyaki in the United States generally refers to an associated sauce, which adds salty-sweet, tangy flavor usually to grilled meats, fish, tofu, and vegetables.
+Authentic teriyaki delivers a big hit of salty umami from its simple base of soy sauce and mirin, which is a sweeter version of sake, a traditional Japanese rice wine.

 Asian Style Aubergine/ Berenjena Estlo Asiatico